 WATER ADVENTURES: As the only island in Hawaii with navigable rivers, Kauai’s waterways spell adventure.
 These rivers are smooth, scenic portals to new worlds of exploration.
 Kayak rentals and guided tours are offered by outfitters who have thought of it all.
 Its miles of white-sand shoreline offer more beaches per mile than any other island in Hawaii, and that means ocean adventure.
 And it’s no accident that some of surfing’s most popular champions cut their teeth on the surf breaks of Kauai.
 Stand-up paddling and kite-surfing are also popular at various surf breaks on the island, and sailboards, along with surfboard rentals and instruction, are available at many beach activity stands.

-SAIL ALONG: Some of the most extraordinary views of Kauai can be found from the ocean, from the catamarans, zodiacs, fishing vessels, and oceangoing charters available from longtime operators.
+SAIL ALONG: Some of the most extraordinary views of Kauai can be seen from the ocean, from the catamarans, zodiacs, fishing vessels, and oceangoing charters available from longtime operators.

-SADDLE UP: Ranches and stables dotted throughout the island offer horseback riding in paradise: coastline, ranchland, waterfall jungle, and everything in between.
+SADDLE UP: Ranches and stables located on the north and south shores offer horseback riding in paradise: from the scenic coastline, to ranchland, to waterfall jungle.
 Saddle up for a romantic ride across vast ranchlands in the lee of waterfall-lined cliffs, or head to a secluded waterfall for a picnic and jungle adventure.

 TEE OFF IN PARADISE: Kauai is home to many acclaimed golf resorts and courses, which are regularly rated among the best in Hawaii and in some cases the world.
 Eight dazzling, diverse courses traverse stunning landscapes across the island.
 Streams, waterfalls, rock gardens, farmland, the well-preserved remnants of an old Hawaiian village, as well as glimpses of whales, sea turtles and monk seals are among the natural glories that can be experienced while playing golf on the Garden Isle.